 3.1 Cancellations made more than seven (7) days before the course start date will be charged a cancellation fee of twenty-five (25) percent of the total value of the fees invoice.
 Cancellations less than seven (7) days before the course start date will be charged a cancellation fee of fifty (50) percent of the total tuition fee.
 Once the course has started, there will be no refund of tuition fees or accommodation fees under any circumstances.

-3.2 Customers may transfer to a different ELC course type subject to availability and the payment of a fee of seven hundred and fifty South African rands (ZAR750).
+3.2 Customers may transfer to a different ELC course type or change their elective choice subject to availability and the payment of a fee of one thousand South African rands (ZAR1000).
 No refunds will be given for requested changes in the number of lesson per week.
+A lateral course change within the same level is not permitted under any circumstances.

 3.3 Customers may defer their course to a later start date subject to availability.
-Deferrals made less than 14 days from the original course start date will be subject to payment of a fee of seven hundred and fifty South African rands (ZAR750).
+Deferrals made less than 14 days from the original course start date will be subject to payment of a fee of one thousand South African rands (ZAR1000).
+Course changes from group to private classes require at least 7 days' notice.

 3.4 If a visa application is rejected by the South African Department of Home Affairs then all fees paid shall be refunded in full on presentation of formal written notice of an adverse decision from the Department of Home Affairs.